 That being said, go try it out!
 Hurry… time is running out 😉

 And that’s a wrap!

-There you have it folks… gents… humans… Like we do every week here at TCF, we fail, we test, we learn, and we spread the knowledge so that everyone around doesn’t have to share the same mistakes.
+There you have it, folks… gents… humans… Like we do every week here at TCF, we fail, test, learn, and spread knowledge so that everyone around us doesn’t have to share the same mistakes.

 So tell your copywriter (even if that’s you) that they can take a day off after subscribing to Headlime, share those Facebook Custom Conversions, and be the king of creating FOMO by using Instagram’s native FOMO creator, the Countdown Timer.

-And like everything in this world… all good things must come to an end.
+And like everything in this world… all good things must end.
 And this is no exception.

-But the story does not end here… If you have any questions about any of our Know Hows, feel free to drop a comment below and give a shout-out to our authors this week on their LinkedIn profiles (which we’ve linked to their names).
+But the story does not end here… If you have any questions about our Know Hows, feel free to comment below and shout out to our authors this week on their LinkedIn profiles (which we’ve linked to their names).